colinbut/vagrant-isolated-dev-environment/README.md

-## An 'Isolated' Development Environment using Vagrant
+## An opinionated 'Isolated' Development Environment using Vagrant

 Automatically constructs an isolated development environment that automatically provisions software tools required for developing a software application.